Alexandra Fuller: Education

 Fuller received a B.A. from Acadia University in Nova Scotia, Canada.
 In 2007 she received an Honorary Doctorate of Letters from the same institution.

 Don't Let's Go to the Dogs Tonight

 The memoir follows Fuller, called Bobo by her family, and her sister and parents as they move from England to Rhodesia and other points in Central Africa.
 The book mainly focuses on stories of family life while moving around Rhodesia (now Zimbabwe), Malawi and Zambia.
-The Rhodesian Bush War, or Second Chimurenga, serves as a backdrop to the family's time in Rhodesia.
-After the Rhodesian Bush War, the Fullers move to Malawi and then Zambia.
+The Rhodesian Bush War serves as a backdrop to the family's time in Rhodesia.
+After the war, the Fullers move to Malawi and then Zambia.

-Fuller recalls comic stories about her mother getting drunk at dinner and staying up all night, but does not hide the effect her mother's alcoholism had on her childhood.
+Fuller does not hide the effect her mother's alcoholism had on her childhood and is frank about her father's casual racism, and her parents' colonial attitude.
 Fuller writes about living through a war, being white while growing up in an almost all-black country, and the death of siblings and beloved animals.